• Home

 Two Gardens of Eden

-As already noted, about 1.4 million years ago our direct ancestors separated into two groups, Group A and Group B, which moved into southern Mesopotamia and Africa, respectively.
-Subsequently, the total effective population of Group A was reduced to a relatively small number, maybe only about 1,200 individuals, and their effective population stayed low for about 100,000 years before rebounding.
+Those in Group A barely survived.
+Their total effective population was reduced to about 1,200 individuals, and their numbers remained low for about 100,000 years.
 This type of drastic reduction of a total effective population is known as a population bottleneck.

 Hippopotami